PHLP: Sole Persistent Homology for Link Prediction - Interpretable Feature Extraction: Analysis

 In most LP models, including the SOTA models SEAL and WP, the Power dataset tends to have the lowest AUC scores among the datasets.
 In Table~\ref{tbl:MA-PHLP}, the Power dataset is at the bottom in terms of scores across models (e.g., WLK, WLNM, MF, LINE, SEAL, and WP).
 However, the proposed model achieves the highest AUC scores on the Power dataset among baseline models, prompting an analysis of the reasons for this performance.

-In Fig.~\ref{fig:posneg2}, for DRNL, the Power dataset exhibits horizontal lines, indicating that the values $h(z_2)$ have a limited range of outcomes for vectors $z_2$ in cases without the target link; thus, the set of values $h(z_2)$ with the same value should be spread out.
+In Figure~\ref{fig:posneg2}, for DRNL, the Power dataset exhibits horizontal lines, indicating that the values $h(z_2)$ have a limited range of outcomes for vectors $z_2$ in cases without the target link; thus, the set of values $h(z_2)$ with the same value should be spread out.
 This observation implies that, for numerous subgraphs the calculation of PIs yields similar outcomes despite the differences in their topological structures, posing a challenge in distinguishing between them.

 To address this problem, we applied Degree DRNL, which incorporates degree information.
-The points in Fig.~\ref{fig:posneg2} are distributed without horizontal lines, leading to the highest score increase, as listed in Table~\ref{tbl:nodelabel}.
+The points in Figure~\ref{fig:posneg2} are distributed without horizontal lines, leading to the highest score increase, as listed in Table~\ref{tbl:nodelabel}.

 The performance of heuristic methods, such as AA, Katz, and PR, tend to be similar to random guessing on datasets with low density, particularly in the cases of the Power and Router datasets.
 Embedding methods also display low performance.
 In contrast, the GNN-based methods demonstrate improved performance using subgraphs and the network learning ability.
 However, the performance for the Power dataset is significantly lower than that for the Router dataset.